 - Consumption of marijuana that leads you to skip or miss important obligations or responsibilities

-Anyone who has at least two of these symptoms within the span of a single year may qualify for an official cannabis use disorder diagnosis and should seek treatment for his or her addiction.
+Anyone who has at least two of these symptoms within the span of a single year may qualify for an official cannabis use disorder diagnosis and should seek a marijuana addiction treatment center in TX for his or her addiction to help them recover.